-"But, while we are rejoicing over the return of our friend, and anticipating the triumph that is awaiting his companions, we cannot but turn to that which is not a matter of rejoicing, but rather of deep sorrow and regret, that there has not been found a single token of our dear long-lost Franklin, and his companions.
-My dear friend Franklin was sixty years old when he left this country, and I shall never forget the zeal, the almost youthful enthusiasm, with which he entered on that Lord Haddington, who was then First expedition.
-Lord of the Admiralty, sent for me, and said, 'I see, by looking at the list, that Franklin is sixty years old.
-Do you think that we ought to let him go?'
-I said, 'He is a fitter man to go than any I know; and if you don't let him go, the man will die of disappointment !'
-He did go, and has now been gone eight years.
-In the whole course of my life, I have never known a man like Franklin.
-I do not say it because we believe him to be dead, on the principle de mortuis nil nisi bonum, but because I never knew a man in whom different qualities were so remarkably combined.
+"My dear friend Franklin was sixty years old when he left this country, and I shall never forget the zeal, the almost youthful enthusiasm, with which he entered on that expedition.
+Lord Haddington, who was then First Lord of the Admiralty, sent for me, and said, 'I see, by looking at the list, that Franklin is sixty years old. you think that we ought to let him go?'
+I said, 'He is a fitter man to go than any I know; and if you don't let him go, the man will die of disappointment!' did go, and has now been gone eight years. whole course of my life, I have never known a man like Franklin.
+I do not say it because we believe him to be dead, on the principle de mortuis nil nisi bonum, but because I never knew a man, in whom different qualities were so remarkably combined.
 With all the tenderness of heart of a simple child, there was all the greatness and magnanimity of a hero.
 It is told of him, that he would not even kill a mosquito that was stinging him, and, whether that be true or not, it is a true type of the tenderness of that man's heart.
 But I will not detain you longer.
 I hope you will pardon the loquacity of an old, old arctic voyager.
-I must say that, when I hear those stories I have heard this morning, and read of the way in which the last link of the North-West Passage has been discovered, - that to which I devoted the best years of my life, --- it rekindles in my bosom all the ardour of enterprise, aye, and much of the vigour of youth!"
+I must say that, when I hear those stories I have heard this morning, and read of the way in which the last link of the North-West Passage has been discovered,-that to which I devoted the best years of my life,-it rekindles in my bosom all the ardour of enterprise, aye, and much of the vigour of youth!"

 A few weeks later, he was called up to attend a meeting in London, in order to second a resolution moved by Sir James Graham, then First Lord of the Admiralty, for the purpose of erecting a testimonial to the memory of the gallant young Frenchman, Lieut.
 Bellot, who lost his life, on the shores of Wellington Channel, in the preceding summer.
-The memorial, a simple obelisk of granite bearing the name of Bellot, was afterwards placed close to the water's side, in front of Greenwich Hospital, a fitting site for this record of one, who, though a foreigner, had nobly volunteered to aid in the search for England's lost heroes, and whose zeal and gentleness of disposition had endeared him to the hearts of British seamen.
+The memorial, a simple obelisk of granite bearing the name of Bellot, was afterwards placed close to the water's side, in front of Greenwich Hospital, a fitting site for this record of one, who, though a foreigner, had nobly voluntered to aid in the search for England's lost heroes, and whose zeal and gentleness of disposition had endeared him to the hearts of British seamen.

-Sir Edward remained at Bishop's Waltham only twelve months, for, towards the close of this year, he was appointed by Lord Aberdeen to the Lieutenant Governorship of Greenwich Hospital, to which place he came to reside on the 18th January, 1854. few weeks before this, he went down to Southampton, for the purpose of delivering a lecture to the seamen of that port.
-This had been undertaken at the request of Archdeacon Wigram, of Southampton, to whom we are indebted for the following account: -
+Sir Edward remained at Bishop's Waltham only twelve months, for, towards the close of this year, he was appointed by Lord Aberdeen to the Lieutenant Governorship of Greenwich Hospital, to which place he came to reside on the 18th January, 1854.
+A few weeks before this, he went down to Southampton, for the purpose of delivering a lecture to the seamen of that port.
+This had been undertaken at the request of Archdeacon Wigram, of Southampton, to whom we are indebted for the following account:-